AgoraIO-Solutions/pstn-doc/README.md

 }
 ```
-- `success` If 'true' the call has connected and 'callid' will be included in the response
+- `success` If 'true' the call has connected and 'callid' will be included in the response.
 If 'false' the call has failed and 'reason' will be included in the response
 - `callid` [optional] This can be used to end the call
 - `reason` [optional] The call failed because the user was 'busy' or the destination was 'invalid'